-I just finished three long, busy, rewarding days at the Firm Foundation Expo in Orem, Utah.
-It was gratifying to see many friends there as well as a number of former customers.
+I just finished three long, busy, rewarding days at a trade show.
+It was gratifying to see many friends there as well as a number of customers.
 I consider my customers my friends too, since we have the common interest of preparing.
 I have had long discussions with many of my customers, sharing what I have learned and helping them to avoid many of the mistakes that I have made in my prepping journey.
 I have also learned much from many of them as they have had interesting experiences and ideas on how to get ready for what is coming.

 Let me explain more about these four lists.
 The first list is the things you would need for your most likely scenario.
 When I say, “most likely scenario”, I mean what is the most likely place you are going to end up when the fan gets dirty.
 When I first started prepping, I thought I would be bugging in and prepared for that.
 Then I learned that I would be bugging out, and my preps did a 180 degree change.
 Planning to live in a tent city, and having to get my supplies there, made a huge change in what I needed.

 The first list is, is what I need to have to bug out and live in the wilderness.